11 Best Kept Secrets to Getting the Perfect Korean Perm (2023)

 • Check Instagram for the look you want.
 Remember that they took a lot of time getting the lighting and angle right though.

-• Read reviews on Google and Yelp, preferably in Korean
+• Read reviews on Google and Yelp, preferably ones written in Korean

 • Show don’t tell.
 A picture is worth a thousand words, so have a few handy!